jmcoholich/isaacgym/README.md

 # Isaacgym

-Modified by Jeremiah Coholich for use in training on the [Unitree Aliengo](https://www.unitree.com/products/aliengo/) robot for the project [Learning High-Value Footstep Placements for Quadruped Robots](https://www.jeremiahcoholich.com/publication/quadruped_footsteps/).
+Modified by Jeremiah Coholich for use in training on the [Unitree Aliengo](https://www.unitree.com/products/aliengo/) robot for the project [Hierarchical Reinforcement Learning and Value Optimization for Challenging Quadruped Locomotion](https://www.jeremiahcoholich.com/publication/hrl_optim/).
 Original code from NVIDIA:
 https://developer.nvidia.com/isaac-gym (Preview Release 2)